-3.2 PROTECTION OF FREE COMPETITION
+3.3 PROTECTION OF FREE COMPETITION

 Switzerland's economic system is based on the principles of the free market.
-Free and fair competition is strengthened by the Cartel Act, which has been largely harmonized with EU regulations since 1995, in which cartels are not illegal but abuses are prosecuted.
-The Internal Market Act ensures greater competition and the elimination of protectionist regulations at cantonal and municipal level.
-The Competition Commission can intervene if there are grounds for suspecting unacceptable restrictions on competition.
-It also investigates whether mergers have negative effects on free competition and supplies the authorities with recommendations on promoting effective competition.
+The key regulatory task in a market economy is protecting competition.
+In Switzerland, this is primarily ensured via the instruments of the Cartel Act and the Internal Market Act.
+The Cartel Act, which has been largely harmonized with EU regulations since 1995, strengthens free and fair competition.
+Cartels are not illegal, but abuses are sanctioned.
+The Internal Market Act ensures greater internal competition and the elimination of protectionist regulations at cantonal and municipal level.